What exactly is biofeedback?Simon Griffiths

 Some of the common questions women ask are;

-- Why do I find it so difficult to work out if I am doing pelvic floor exercises properly even when I’m practicing these exercises on a regular basis.
+- Why do I find it so difficult to work out if I am doing pelvic floor exercises properly even when I’m practising these exercises on a regular basis?

-To begin with it’s helpful to have a basic understanding of what exactly biofeedback is.
+To begin with it’s helpful to have a basic understanding of what biofeedback is exactly.

 There are many different definitions but the best way to describe it is by looking at an example of your body’s own ‘natural’ biofeedback mechanisms.